momentohq/standards-and-practices/docs/client-specifications/error-handling.md

   IDE.
 * This approach must not require a user to write more lines of code than they would if we were using a `try`/`catch` paradigm.
+* Our response objects are always safely printable.
+"Safely" means they don't show the contents of the item but they do show the details of the response.
+A HIT or MISS will be brief while an error may include a traceback.
 * All error types must be easily distinguishable from one another in code, without resorting to runtime type checking or pattern matching against message strings.
 * SDKs must make a best effort to use heuristics to distinguish between client and server side errors, and make the